How tough is the challenge?

 How good do my navigation skills need to be?

-The Half Marathon and Marathon are fully marked.
-However, remember this is night time, it may be foggy.
+We add some marking to help you, but remember this is night time, it may be foggy.
 You will have to stay sharp and keep an eye out for markers.
 We will issue a full written route description to supplement the maps we give you too.

 For the ultra runners, you’ll have to find your way around the course in the dark and some areas are not marked.
 You should therefore be confident with map reading, identifying your location on a map, and be able to take a bearing from the compass.
 All tricky sections of the route will be marked by reflective tape, and you will get a route description and a map.